Turkey is what you think of on Thanksgiving. But if you are a plumber – you think of the potential for a clogged drain!

 Well, plumbing companies like Burton also call that day Black Friday, but not because we’re avid shoppers.
 For us, the day after Thanksgiving is our busiest day of the year.
 Why?
 Because once the remnants of your Thanksgiving feast hit the garbage disposal and kitchen sink drain, all heck breaks loose.
+A clogged drain is no one’s friend.

 And so, to help you concentrate on leftovers, holiday shopping, spending time with your family and friends during and after your Thanksgiving feast, here’s a list of what’s okay and not okay to pour down the drain or stuff into your garbage disposal: